Winter Blues: 11 Effective Ways To Overcome Them

 Best of all, you don’t need to run a ½ marathon or even a 5K to reap the benefits.
 For some, a short walk is enough.
 For others, 15 to 30 minutes of dancing does it.
 For others, 45 to 60 minutes of weight training is the sweet spot.
 For others, still a high-intensity cardio workout on the elliptical, track, or basketball court does the trick.
 There are lots of indoor options for movement, and there’s sure to be at least one or two that are just right for you.

-If a reduced number of daylight hours is the culprit of winter blues, then a lightbox (aka a sun lamp)– intended to mimic natural light– is the solution.
+If a reduced number of daylight hours is the culprit of winter blues, then a lightbox (aka a sun lamp)– intended to mimic natural light– may be worth considering.
 Lightboxes come in many shapes and sizes and you can find one to easily place on your desk among your other office decor, one sized especially for easy travel, one positioned on a floor stand to be used during exercise, or one of many more flexible options.
 If you’ve never tried a lightbox, you may very well find unexpected relief with one, especially if you need to be indoors all day for work and are unable to get much natural light exposure otherwise.
-Not all lightboxes are created equal so if you’re going to get one, be sure it provides an exposure to 10,000 lux of light (the power rating shown by research to have an effect on reducing symptoms associated with “winter blues”) within the recommended distance from the eyes (usually 1 ½ to 2 feet).
-My favorite research-grade light box is the Aurora LightPad Mini by Alaska Northern Lights - it really helps to balance my mood in the transition between Fall and Winter.
-Pssst if you want 10% off of your lightbox order, enter code thehappinessdoctor at checkout.
+Not all lightboxes are created equal.
+If you're considering a lightbox, look for one that provides 10,000 lux within the recommended distance from the eyes (usually 1 ½ to 2 feet), and consult with your healthcare provider if you have questions about whether light therapy is right for you.

 Never has a schedule been more important than during the winter months.
 We all know that without a schedule, plans can easily be derailed and our best intentions may never turn to actions.
 We may even have grand plans to wake up, use our lightbox for 30 minutes, and take a 30-minute walk before work only to throw these plans out the window the moment we wake up with only 20 minutes left to get ready.
 The antidote?
 A schedule that contains your sleep and wake times, and your planned time to get sunlight every day, among other things.
 A schedule that reinforces waking up and going to sleep at the same time each day can ensure that you consistently get plenty of sleep (which our bodies naturally want more of in the winter), and if you include time outside in that schedule, can ensure that you get your daily dose of vitamin D, even in the winter months.
-Temptations to sleep in until the afternoon, go to bed at 4:30pm, and/or stay in and not socialize day after day can also be thwarted by a well-thought-out schedule.
+A thoughtful structure can also help when motivation is low and the temptation to withdraw from life feels especially strong.

 Honor the existence of your sadness, fatigue, low libido, or whatever other symptom is keeping you from feeling like yourself.
-Why would you do that?
-Well, the weight of our pain can only be released once its existence has been acknowledged and its message has been honored.
+Sadness, after all, isn't something we need to shame ourselves for or rush past, and the weight of our pain can only be released once its existence has been acknowledged and its message has been honored.
 When you begin to acknowledge your feelings, no matter what they are, and you start to have compassion for parts of you that aren’t feeling great and that may need some extra love, something fascinating happens.
 Your “less-than-positive” aspects that you may criticize or judge yourself for become interesting.
-Your feelings become the wise messengers they were always meant to be.
-Your struggle becomes an opportunity to learn about and meet your own needs.
-Your life is an unfolding leading you to become more whole, more integrated, more yourself.
+Your struggle becomes an opportunity to learn about and meet your own needs, and your feelings become the wise messengers they were always meant to be.
+Fear, for example, isn't always something we need to conquer or eliminate.
+Sometimes it has something important to tell us.
+In fact, many of the emotions we tend to judge, suppress, or wish away may be carrying valuable information about our needs, values, hurts, and desires.

 So don’t minimize the feelings that this time of year comes with.
 Instead, acknowledge and honor the message (eg, of the uncontrollable nature of life, the inescapable nature of pain, the freedom you have to bring meaning to the events of your life, the choices you have when it comes to the circumstances of your life, and so on) that they may be bringing you.
 Be gentle with yourself.
 Work to release any blame you might have of yourself for being in a winter slump, let yourself know that it’s okay if you aren’t feeling warm and joyful, and wholeheartedly ask yourself “What do I need right now?”, thereby creating an opportunity to practice one of the most important life skills of all: discovering and giving yourself what you need at any given moment.